fabP258/Driving_Simulator/README.md

 # Driving_Simulator
 A PyTorch based training framework for a Machine Learning Driving Simulator like the GAIA-1 [4].
-Currently only a VQ-GAN image tokenizer is implemented.
+Currently only the image tokenizer is implemented.
 A transformer-based, action-conditioned world model will follow soon.

 <img src="img/VQ_GAN.png" alt="Architecture">